 If you need to make arrangements for a funeral it is most helpful to speak to a funeral director at the earliest possible stage.
 If you want to talk to a member of the clergy they will normally make arrangements, even at very short notice, to see you quickly.
 The funeral director will arrange all the times and dates of services with the church on your behalf.
 The clergy will want to talk to you face to face before the funeral.

-Whether you choose to come into church for a funeral service or go directly to a cemetry or crematorium chapel it will normally be a local minister who will take the service unless you specifically request otherwise.
+You can have a Church of England funeral wherever you choose.
+All our buildings are available for funeral services, but we can also take services in the chapel at the crematorium, or in a Woodland Burial Site, if that is what you would like.
+Whatever you choose, it will normally be a local minister who will take the service unless you specifically request otherwise.
 When the service is to be taken by a Church of England minister for somebody who has lived in Kirkby this will be one of the staff members from the Kirkby Team Ministry.

-Services in a chapel or in church are very similar in shape.
-There is normally more scope for flexibility, music and contributions by friends at a service in the church.
+Services in a chapel or in church are very similar in shape, and there is plenty of scope for flexibility, music and contributions by friends at a service in the church.
+We want the service to be right for your loved one, and for you and your family.

 Burial or Cremation